local apples for citizen's cider

 CITIZENS CIDER PROJECT 2023

-The Citizens Cider Apple Collection for 2023 is over.
-Thank you to everyone who picked apples!
-Once again you brought so many different kinds of apples, heritage varieties, crab-apples, and pears.
-This mix of many varieties is what gives Citizens Cider so much character.
-We've pressed the apples and the yeast are now busy doing their magic!
-We will release the fruits of your labour next fall.
-In the meantime, enjoy Citizens Cider 2022 by-the-glass in the tasting room, or take home a bottle from the cidery or online store.
+The Citizens Project is an annual community effort to pick apples from their backyards, fencerows, and abandoned orchards.
+We buy these unsprayed, crowd-sourced apples, press them, and ferment them to make a hyper-local cider.
+Every year, we get so many different kinds of apples, heritage varieties, crab-apples, and pears.
+This mix is what gives Citizens Cider so much character.
+We will release the fruits of your 2023 pickin's in the fall of 2024.
+In the meantime, enjoy Citizens Cider 2022 by-the-glass in the tasting room, or take home a bottle from the cidery, online store or farmers market.

 News